-Title 18 Section 2203.3, requires that both the approach for a right turn and the turn itself shall be made as close as practicable to the right-hand curb or edge of the roadway.
-Additionally, Title 18, Section 2202.2 requires that a driver passing another vehicle on the left shall not again drive to the right side of the roadway until safely clear of the overtaken vehicle.
+Officer cites driver.
+Title 18, 2203.3 requires that both the approach for a right turn and the turn itself shall be made as close as practicable to the right-hand curb or edge of the roadway.
+Additionally, Title 18, 2202.2 requires that a driver passing another vehicle on the left shall not again drive to the right side of the roadway until safely clear of the overtaken vehicle.

-Sidewalk Riding
+6. Sidewalk Riding

-Bicyclist stopped for riding on the sidewalk outside of the Central Business District.
+Bicyclist riding on the sidewalk outside of the Central Business District.

-Officer cites bicyclist for riding on the sidewalk.

-Title 18, Section 1201.9 permits bicycle riding on sidewalks except in the Central Business District (see map on page 13).
+Officer does not cite bicyclist for riding on the sidewalk.
+Title 18, 1201.9 permits bicycle riding on sidewalks except in the Central Business District.
+(Roughly Massachusetts Avenue to the north, Constitution Avenue to the south, 23rd Street NW, to the west and 2nd Street, NE to the east).
+See page 13 for a map.

-Riding Outside the Bike Lane
+7. Riding Outside the Bike Lane

-Bicyclist stopped for riding in the road when a path or bicycle lane is present.
+Bicyclist riding in the road when a path or bicycle lane is present.

-Title 18, Section 2220.6 states that the existence of Restricted Lanes on any roadway does not limit those vehicles for which the restrictions are established unless specifically indicated by signs.
+Officer does not cite bicyclist.
+Title 18, 2220.6 states that the existence of Restricted Lanes on any roadway does not limit those vehicles for which the restrictions are established unless specifically indicated by signs.

-Taking the Lane
+8. Taking the Lane